ccankov/schemer/docs/README.md

 - [ ] Interactively create and edit tables in database
 - [ ] Interactively create columns inside tables, be able to set data type and not NULL / unique / indexed attributes
 - [ ] Setup one-to-many and many-to-many relationships between tables
-- [ ] Dynamic parse graphical schema and generate SQL code.
+- [ ] Dynamically parse graphical schema and generate SQL code.
 - [ ] Autosave schema, render a 'user' page with a list of databases

+In addition, Schemer will include
+- [ ] A production README
+- [ ] Secure Authentication (likely as an external package)

 **Bonus Features**
 - [ ] Generate SQL for editing a database, e.g. inserting / removing columns in the same interactive way